 The more money we receive from you, the less control will Hollywood have.

-Rusty and Kayla have been an inspiration to many and the movie Don’t Call Me Sir! will be an inspiration to hundreds of millions of people around the world who deserve to experience what America has to offer.
+Rusty has been an inspiration to many and the movie Don’t Call Me Sir! will be an inspiration to hundreds of millions of people around the world who deserve to experience what America has to offer.

 Your contributions are needed for this movie – and we appreciate your support and having you on our team!
 As a token of our appreciation, you can choose from many perks on this official donation website.